Hanlan's Point Beach: Police harassment

 Hanlan's Point became a location for nude sunbathing.
-In 1999, Toronto City Council approved a one-year pilot project for a nude beach at Hanlan's Point following a proposal by naturist organization and Councillor Kyle Rae.
+In 1999, Toronto City Council approved a one-year pilot project for a nude beach at Hanlan's Point following a proposal by the gay naturist organization TNT!MEN (Totally Naked Toronto Men Enjoying Nudity) and Councillor Kyle Rae.
 In 2000, the council extended the project for another two years.
 Finally in 2002, the clothing-optional beach was made permanent.